phoebe-project/phoebe2-docs/index.rst

 PHOEBE requires python 2.7+ (not yet fully tested on python 3.x) with the following packages:

+* python-dev or python3-dev (Python.h needed to compile C-sources)
 * numpy (1.10+)
 * scipy
 * astropy (1.0+)